evryfs/asyncapi-generator/docs/generator/generator_strategy.md

 `GenerationInput.schemas` contains component schemas that can be consumed as JSON-compatible AsyncAPI Schema Object payloads.
 These are the schemas used by Kotlin model generation, Java model generation, Spring Kafka client generation, and Avro Projection.

 `GenerationInput.multiFormatSchemas` contains component schemas declared with a known `schemaFormat`, such as native Avro or Protobuf.
-These schemas are preserved so dedicated future generator capabilities can consume them without losing their original format.
+These schemas are preserved so dedicated generator capabilities can consume them without losing their original format.

 Channel analysis follows the same boundary. `AnalyzedChannel.messages` contains messages with AsyncAPI Schema Object payloads. `AnalyzedChannel.multiFormatMessages` contains messages with explicit multi-format payloads.

-Existing model, Spring Kafka, and Avro Projection outputs reject multi-format payloads through `GenerationInputCompatibilityValidator`.
+Model generation and Avro Projection reject multi-format payloads through `GenerationInputCompatibilityValidator`.
 This is deliberate.
-These outputs currently support AsyncAPI Schema Object payloads only, and native Avro or Protobuf support should be modeled as dedicated generator capabilities instead of silently projecting one transfer format into another.
+Those outputs consume AsyncAPI Schema Object payloads only, and native Avro or Protobuf support is modeled as dedicated generator capabilities instead of silently projecting one transfer format into another.

+Spring Kafka client generation can reference native Avro `SpecificRecord` payload types and native Protobuf Java message payload types when those schemas provide enough native package and type information.
+The native schema artifact generators are still responsible for producing the `.avsc`, `.proto`, `SpecificRecord`, or Java Protobuf message source artifacts.

 ---